GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 You have the ability to create a new Test Plan from existing template.

+To do so you use the menu File → Templates … or Templates icon:

+A popup appears, you can then choose a template among the list:

+Some templates may need parameters input from the user.
+For these ones, after a click on the create button, a new window will appear as follow:

+When you are done with parameters, click on the <u>Validate</u> button and the template will be created.

+A documentation for each template explains what to do once test plan is created from template.

 #### 1.4.3 Using JMeter behind a proxy